andyctaylor/algorithms_and_data_structures/Big_O/big_o_intro.md

 1. Every time the number of elements increase we increase the number of Operations quadratically. i.e: if we have 2 elements and
 2. Interview questions usually ask you to solve something that is O(n\*2) and seeing if you can get it to O(n) or O(1).

+# Bing O Notation O(n!) or Factorial time - oh no!

+It usually means that we are adding a nested loop For every input we have which is bad

+1. If you see this fix it immediately.